-As one of Burma’s main attractions, it’s easy to see why Bagan is renown as the temple town and why many see the Bagan Archaeological Zone as an equal to Cambodia’s Angkor Wat!
+As one of Burma’s main attractions, it’s easy to see why Bagan is renown as Burma’s Temple Town and why many see the Bagan Archaeological Zone as an equal to Cambodia’s Angkor Wat!

-Caught the 6-hour bus from Hsipaw to Mandalay, which arrived at around 20:00 for the one-night stopover in Mandalay.
-Headed out the next morning for an early 05:30 start, to catch the expensive 06:30 government-owned RV Shwe Keinnery ferry along the Irrawaddy to Bagan.
+Headed out the next morning for an early 05:30 hrs start, to catch the expensive 06:30hrs government-owned RV Shwe Keinnery ferry along the Irrawaddy to Bagan.

 Bagan Archaeological Zone